-Proper financial advice should be tailored to your situation, to give your goals and ambitions the best possible chance of success.
-This is especially true for doctors because of the highly unique and potentially risky aspects of the profession, such as liability considerations and the potential for high wages, requiring detailed tax planning.
+Proper financial advice should be tailored to your situation, to give you the best possible chance of success.
+This is especially true for doctors because of the highly unique and potentially risky aspects of your profession, such as liability considerations and the potential for high wages, requiring detailed tax planning.

 Our advisors work to leverage the earnings of doctors so their financial plans put them on a path of wealth creation and protection whilst also planning for how they will fund their ideal retirement.